 Windows Hyper-V Server allows you to run lots of virtual Windows machines (VMs)on a single physical server.
 Scale-Out File Server lets you store server application data, such as Hyper-V virtual machine files, on file shares.
 While this is a great way to optimise the use of hardware, all these virtual machines need to be managed, to ensure that they get a fair share of the storage and server resources.
 Storage Quality of Service (QoS) is designed to manage storage performance for VMs, by setting policies for individual VMs to ensure that a given VM gets enough resources, without hogging them at the expense of others.
 Don't confuse this with Windows QoS, which is for controlling Network resources.

 Here is some defintions for Storage QoS terms

-The Hyper-V with Scale-Out File Server scenario requires both a Storage cluster that is a Scale-Out File Server cluster and a Compute cluster that has least one server with the Hyper-V role enabled.
-The Failover Cluster is required on Storage servers, but the compute servers are not need to be in a failover cluster.
-However all the servers must be running Windows Server 2016.
+The Scale-Out File Server scenario requires that the storage cluster is a Scale-Out File Server cluster and the Compute cluster has least one Hyper-V role enabled server.
+The Storage servers need to be in a Failover Cluster, but the compute servers do not.
+All the servers must be running Windows Server 2016.

 The Cluster Shared Volumes scenario requires both a Compute cluster with the Hyper-V role enabled and a Hyper-V using Cluster Shared Volumes for storage.
 A Failover Cluster is required and all servers must be running the same version of Windows Server 2016.